My Earnest Sunday School Teacher hat is on:

 Add the letters in any of the methods below.
 Make sure the letters flow in the correct order and from right to left as kids turn the dreidel.
 The whole point is to create the acronym.
 (A shin will never be adjacent to a gimmel, for example.)

 1. The most valuable way is to let kids freehand the letters.
 Careful kids may prefer to form the letter with a pencil to allow for mistakes, and then trace over it with a Sharpie.
 Give them examples of block letters Nun, Gimmel, Hey and Shin to mimic.

 I made a color-coded poster to have on hand:

 2. Stencil: Kids figure out which of the letters on the whole stencil are the letters they need, then hold it steady while using a well-sharpened pencil.
-Then, they can go over the pencil lines with marker.
+Then,they trace back over the pencil lines with marker.
+Stencils are tricky.

 3. Stickers: WHERE are the stickers for dreidels?
 I want a pack of stickers with JUST Nun, Gimmel, Hey and Shin.
 If you’ve seen any, send me a link, please.
 Every year, I have to order full sheets of the Aleph-Bet in order to harvest just those 4 letters for each kid’s project.
 I could make my own sheets with Avery labels, but I never think about it in time.

-I don’t advise foam stickers because they add weight and bulk to a dreidel and could hinder the spin.
-All our foam stickers fell off and had to be re-glued with superglue.
+I do not advise foam stickers because they add weight and bulk to a dreidel and could hinder the spin.
+All our foam stickers fell off and had to be super-glued back on.
 Not fun.

-Other sticker possibilities are listed at of my LEGO dreidel posts, here.
+Other sticker possibilities are listed at one of my LEGO dreidel posts, here.

 FINISH: I sprayed a clear coat on all our dreidels this year because we used water-based paint and the stickers needed a bit of persuading to stay on.